hursittarcan/breakbuddy-original/README.md

 - Our team will review your content change.
 - Acceptable content changes will be approved & merged into the main branch.

+## Give us feedback

+This project follows the [all-contributors](https://allcontributors.org/docs/en/overview) specification.
+Contributions of any kind are welcome! :heart:

+This part of the readme.md is dedicated to feedback contributions ❓.

+### 1. Submit an issue or send us a DM via Discord

+- Create a [new issue](https://github.com/HUrsitTarcan/BreakBuddy/issues/new/choose), specify your feedback.
+- Anyone can create a new issue (code contributions are not needed for this).
+- Our team will contact you via the issue.

+### 2. Wait for a review

+- Feedback is greatly appreciated.
+- Acceptable changes will be approved & merged into the main branch.
+- Thank you for your feedback :heart:.